PS-Hitori/enotes/README.md

 # eNotes

-eNotes is a digital diary application built using the Flutter framework.
+eNotes is a note-taking application built using the Flutter framework.

 **Key Features**